Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 ***Entity***

 The Internet was impenetrable.
-The Entity could, with some careful camouflage, access it, send messages, download files and in every way gain access to Humanity’s crowning communications achievement just like an ordinary user...But it could not, however, *"go"* there.
+The Entity could, with some careful camouflage, access it, send messages, download files and in every way gain access to Humanity’s crowning communications achievement just like an ordinary user...
+But it could not, however, *"go"* there.

 The operating principles were too different.
 In some ways they were too primitive, in other ways they were far too advanced.
 The Internet, at its most basic, was just a highly efficient system for conveying packages of data between devices—it couldn’t do any of the things that made Dataspace possible, permitted the existence of the Igraen hegemony, or made the Entity’s own existence possible.